 - Drop the course

-Students were encouraged to carefully consider how these decisions could impact their current academic status, financial aid eligibility, and future academic plans.
+Students were encouraged to carefully consider how these decisions could impact their current academic status, future academic plans and financial aid eligibility.
+Undergraduate and diploma students should seek advice from their Program Counsellor if they have questions about current academic status or future academic plans.
+For questions about financial aid, please contact Student Financial Services.

 Deferred exams: This grading scheme applied to students requesting deferred exams from Winter 2020, but did not apply to deferred exams from Fall 2019 courses.